Fairness, not Emotion, Drives Socioeconomic Decision Making: Results

 We aimed to investigate the effect of differential facial expressions elicited by the proposer on the underlying cognitive processing of the participants.
 Using a one-way repeated measure ANOVA on the event-related potential (ERP), grouped across different electrodes for 40 (forty) subjects, we identified an effect of the proposer's emotion on the N170 peak and Late Positive Potential (LPP).

 \begin{itemize} \item \textbf{P100}: A prominent P100 was observed across all three emotions.
-However, no significant effect of the proposer's facial expression is found ($p = 0.16$).
+However, no significant effect of the proposer's facial expression is found ($p = 0.17$).

 \item \textbf{N170}: A pronounced negative peak was observed between 170 and 200 ms post-stimulus.
-The N170 peak, widely recognized as a human face-perception marker \parencite{johnston2015n170}, was affected by differential facial expressions displayed by the proposers ($F = 3.439, \eta^2_p = 0.08, p = 0.037$, Figure 6 (a)).
-Tukey's post hoc test suggested that the peak induced by a happy proposer was significantly more pronounced than that induced by a disgusted proposer ($p = 0.019$), while its amplitude against a disgusted face was more similar to a neutral face. \\ For the emotion-driven participants (E$_{\text{merged}}$), we found a significant effect of emotion on the N170 amplitude ($F = 2.98, \eta^2_p = 0.06, p = 0.049$, Figure 6 (b)), resembling the pattern in the earlier case.
+The N170 peak, widely recognized as a human face-perception marker \parencite{johnston2015n170}, was affected by differential facial expressions displayed by the proposers ($F = 4.619, \eta^2_p = 0.1, p = 0.012$, Figure 6 (a)).
+Tukey's post hoc test suggested that the peak induced by a happy proposer was significantly more pronounced than that induced by a neutral proposer ($p = 0.003$), while its amplitude against a disgusted face ($p = 0.06$) was more similar to a neutral face. \\ For the emotion-driven participants (E$_{\text{merged}}$),we found a significant effect of emotion on the N170 amplitude ($F = 3.74, \eta^2_p = 0.08, p = 0.02$, Figure 6 (b)).
 No significant effect was observed for other clusters.

 \item \textbf{Late Positive Potential (LPP)}: LPP is characterized by a sustained positive amplitude from 400 ms to 1000 ms post-stimulus.
-To gather further insight into the temporal dynamics, we analysed this time window by dividing it into three segments: early (400 to 600 ms), mid (600 to 800 ms) and late (800 to 1000 ms). \\ A repeated measure ANOVA on the temporal average of the ERPs in the aforementioned time windows suggested a significant effect of the differential emotions exhibited by the proposers in the early LPP ($F = 4.3424, \eta^2_p = 0.1, p = 0.016$), mid-LPP ($F = 4.375, \eta^2_p = 0.1, p = 0.016$) and no significant effect in late-LPP ($F = 2.2519, \eta^2_p = 0.05, p = 0.112$), as depicted in Figure 6 (c).
-The post hoc test suggested a significant difference between happy \& neutral ($p = 0.046$) and disgusted \& neutral ($p = 0.007$) in the early LPP and disgusted \& neutral ($p = 0.011$) in the mid-LPP. \\ E$_{\text{merged}}$ did not show a significant effect of emotion on early ($p = 0.54$), mid ($p = 0.17$), or late-LPP ($p = 0.41$) (Figure 6 (d)). \end{itemize}
+To gather further insight into the temporal dynamics, we analysed this time window by dividing it into three segments: early (400 to 600 ms), mid (600 to 800 ms) and late (800 to 1000 ms). \\ A repeated measure ANOVA on the temporal average of the ERPs in the aforementioned time windows suggested a significant effect of the differential emotions exhibited by the proposers in the early LPP ($F = 4.74, \eta^2_p = 0.1, p = 0.011$), mid-LPP ($F = 4.578, \eta^2_p = 0.1, p = 0.013$) and no significant effect in late-LPP ($F = 2.795, \eta^2_p = 0.05, p = 0.067$), as depicted in Figure 6 (c).
+The post hoc test suggested a significant difference between happy \& neutral ($p = 0.028$) and disgusted \& neutral ($p = 0.009$) in the early LPP and disgusted \& neutral ($p = 0.012$) in the mid-LPP. \\ E$_{\text{merged}}$ did not show a significant effect of emotion on early ($p = 0.51$), mid ($p = 0.18$), or late-LPP ($p = 0.45$)(Figure 6 (d)).